 Check out this infographic on heart health for kids.
-Can you believe that for every 25 pounds of excess weight, the body needs to pump blood through an extra 5,000 miles of …Continue reading →
+Can you believe that for every 25 pounds of excess weight, the body needs to pump blood through an extra 5,000 miles of …Click here to continue reading

 Simon is now a thriving 18-month-old.

 My son Simon was born in April 2011 at an area hospital.
 Soon after delivery I started to notice some “red flags,” like his breathing was a little fast, and at times his color did not look quite right.
 These red flags continued when we were discharged from the hospital, and Simon began feeding poorly and looking blue.
 Trying not to overreact, I took him to the pediatrician’s office where he received a pulse oximetry screening, which measures the amount of oxygen in the blood, and found he had low oxygen levels.

 We were transported by ambulance to Children’s Hospital of Wisconsin where Simon was diagnosed with a congenital heart defect.
 He was …Click here to continue reading

 My name is Morgan Frain, and I am 4 years old.
 On Jan.
 7, 2012, my mom and dad took me to Lambeau Field in Green Bay for dinner and to play in the atrium.
 As we were getting ready to leave, my heart suddenly stopped and I fell to the ground.
 My dad turned me over and saw that my face was blue.
 He told my mom that they needed to do CPR, and told my 7-year-old sister, Hannah, to run and get help.

 My mom started CPR right away, while a nice man from the Green Bay Packers security department brought my dad an …Click here to continue reading